Do I need a cover letter? Is it important? What if the job offer doesn’t require a cover letter? Read this guide to find out all you need to know.

 - To Whom It May Concern

 Pro Tip: If you’re not living in Victorian England, don’t start a cover letter with “Dear Sir or Madam.”

 Done with the header and greeting?
 Now it’s time for the meat and potatoes.
-The central paragraphs of your cover letter.
+The main body of the letter.